Smoothed Online Learning for Prediction in Piecewise Affine Systems: Analysis

 \subsection{Parameter Recovery}

-\iftoggle{icml}{We now describe how we control the regret arising from poorly estimating the affine parameters in each mode.}{We now describe how we control the regret that arises due to error in estimating the linear parameter in each mode.
+We now describe how we control the regret that arises due to error in estimating the linear parameter in each mode.
 In particular, we sketch a proof of \Cref{thm:parameterrecoveryinformal}, stated above, which says that if we have seen many examples of $\barbx_t$ such that $\gstar(\barbx_t) = i$ and $\ghat(\barbx_t) = j$, then our estimated parameter $\paramhat_j$ for this mode is close to $\paramstar_i$.
-The theorem was stated in terms of a recovery guarantee given $T$ observations, but we ultimately apply it only to times within a given epoch.} The full proof is given in \Cref{app:par_recovery}. \begin{proof}[Proof sketch of Theorem \ref{thm:parameterrecoveryinformal}] We break the proof into three parts: first, we show that the regret of $\ghat$ and the $\paramhat_i$, when restricted to times $t \in I_{ij}(\ghat)$, is small; second, we relate the prediction error \iftoggle{icml} { $ \textstyle \Qij(\ghat) = \sum_{t \in I_{ij}(\ghat)} \|(\paramhat_i - \paramstar_j) \barbx_t\|^2$. } {
+The theorem was stated in terms of a recovery guarantee given $T$ observations, but we ultimately apply it only to times within a given epoch.
+The full proof is given in \Cref{app:par_recovery}. \begin{proof}[Proof sketch of Theorem \ref{thm:parameterrecoveryinformal}] } We break the proof into three parts: first, we show that the regret of $\ghat$ and the $\paramhat_i$, when restricted to times $t \in I_{ij}(\ghat)$, is small; second, we relate the prediction error \iftoggle{icml} { $ \textstyle \Qij(\ghat) = \sum_{t \in I_{ij}(\ghat)} \|(\paramhat_i - \paramstar_j) \barbx_t\|^2$. } {

 } to the regret on $I_{ij}(\ghat)$; third, demonstrate that $\Sigma_{ij}(\ghat) = \sum_{t \in I_{ij}(\ghat)} \barbx_t \barbx_t^T$ has minimal eigenvalue bounded below by some constant with high probability.
-If all three of these claims hold, then, noting that \iftoggle{icml} { $ \fronorm{\paramhat_i - \paramstar_j}^2 \leq \norm{\Sigma_{ij}(\ghat)^{-1}}_{\op} \cdot \sum_{t \in I_{ij}(\ghat)} \norm{(\paramhat_i - \paramstar_j) \barbx_t}^2, $ } {
+If all three of these claims hold, then, noting that \iftoggle{icml} { $ \fronorm{\paramhat_i - \paramstar_j}^2 \leq ||\Sigma_{ij}(\ghat)^{-1}||_{\op} \cdot \sum_{t \in I_{ij}(\ghat)} ||(\paramhat_i - \paramstar_j) \barbx_t||^2, $ } {

 }